Your day-by-day itinerary

 A proud Latino city, often cloaked in mist from the Pacific Ocean and with a famed food scene, Lima fizzes with energy and is more than just a handy starting point for your holiday.
 You’ll spend 2 nights in a cosy hotel in a pleasant part of town, and you’ll be shown around the lively Miraflores food market and the charming colonial centre by your local Limeño guide, before setting off to explore the city independently.

 Coastal Road to Nazca

-Take a few days seeing the other side of Peru, a surreal mix of enigmatic etchings, giant sand dunes, sea lion colonies and desert lagoons.
+Spend a few days seeing the other side of Peru – a surreal mix of enigmatic etchings, giant sand dunes, sea lion colonies and desert lagoons.
 Surf down the golden dunes and drift around the Islas Ballestas, spotting wild dolphins and penguins.
 It’s a bizarre and beautiful adventure.
 Whisking you from Lima to Arequipa over five days, this trip will show you the hidden surprises of the Peruvian coast.
-You’ll stop 2 nights at the oasis town of Huacachina and 1 night in Nazca, where you’ll have the chance to see the mysterious Nazca Lines.
+You’ll stop for 2 nights at the oasis town of Huacachina and 1 night in Nazca, where you’ll have the chance to see the mysterious Nazca Lines.

 Culture and Cookery in Arequipa

 Arequipa is an understated highlight of Peru – an attractive city with a distinct personality and a striking volcanic backdrop.
 Wander along cobbled streets to the local market and enter an explosion of colour, sounds and smells, before exploring the nooks and crannies of the fascinating Monasterio de Santa Catalina.
 During your time here you’ll also step inside a local home and learn the secrets of how to cook perfect quinoa, chicha or caldo verde from your Arequipeño host.